omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

 const url = "photo.jpg"
 const result = <img src={url}></img>;
 ```
 Note that the double-quotes are not needed for the attribute value as JSX will automatically add these.

 ## Ternary operators and functions in JSX

 how to use ternary expressions to achieve a random return, as well as how to invoke functions inside of JSX expressions?

-Here is a structure of an if...else conditional

 ```js
 let name = 'Bob';
 if (name == 'Bob') {